 Sci Index SD 1 F66 - 1939-2002

 Index to the world's literature on all aspects of forestry including silviculture, forest mensuration and management, fire, plant biology, genetics and breeding, mycology and pathology, insects and other invertebrates, land use, and forest protection and conservation.
-This database is updated monthly and indexes over 750 journals (see Serials cited in Forestry Abstracts).
+This database is updated monthly and indexes over 750 journals.

 FORMIS Ant Bibliography.
 1650-2000

 A searchable database of approximately 32,000 references on the worldwide ant literature.
 Center for Medical, Agricultural, and Veterinary Entomology, Agricultural Research Service, USDA.

 HOSTS – A database of the hostplants of the world’s Lepidoptera.

 Developed and maintained by G.S.
 Robinson, P.R.
 Ackery, I.J.
 Kitching, G.W.